balvig/hub_link/README.md

 end
 ```

-Hub Link will loop through the API in batches of 7 days at a time from
+Hub Link will loop through the API one page at a time.
-the start date.

 ## Contributing